The Wine: The Marigny Super Deluxe Pinot Noir 2021

-St. Reginald Parish The Marigny Pinot Noir is a red wine from Willamette Valley, Oregon, made from 100% Pinot Noir grapes.
+St. Reginald Parish The Marigny Pinot Noir is a red natural wine from Willamette Valley, Oregon, made from 100% Pinot Noir grapes.
+Medium body red wine, notes of red fruit and earth on the nose, savory palate with balanced acidity.

 The Producer: St. Reginald Parish